philipwalton/blog/_articles/implementing-private-and-protected-members-in-javascript.md

 Finally, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate objects with other objects (traditional JavaScript objects can only have string keys).
 This means we can avoid having to put a unique ID on each instance.
 It also means we avoid the garbage collection issue since WeakMaps don't create strong references to the objects they hold.

-I wanted to take these optimizations for a test drive, so I started writing some code.
-I ended up making two new modules.
-[Private Parts](https://github.com/philipwalton/private-parts), a low level public-private store, and [Mozart](https://github.com/philipwalton/mozart), a full-featured classical inheritance solution.
+I wanted to take these optimizations for a spin, so I started writing some code.
+I ended up making two new modules: [Private Parts](https://github.com/philipwalton/private-parts), a low level public-private store, and [Mozart](https://github.com/philipwalton/mozart), a full-featured classical inheritance solution.

 In the next few sections I'll talk about how these modules can help you define classes with both private and protected properties and methods.